DirectoryTree/LdapRecord-Docs/laravel/v3/auth/testing.md

 you will need to apply the attributes to the fake user you create to test that they can be properly located during authentication.

-For example, if you created a scope that enforces users to be inside of an Organizational Unit, then we must create our fake user inside of that Organizational Unit for the user to be located - as you would using a real LDAP directory.
+For example, if you created a scope that enforces users to be inside an Organizational Unit, then we must create our fake user inside that Organizational Unit for the user to be located - as you would using a real LDAP directory.
 Let's walk through this.

-Below we have our scope that will enforce users to be located inside of an Organizational Unit named `Administrators`:
+Below we have our scope that will enforce users to be located inside an Organizational Unit named `Administrators`:

 ```php
 namespace App\Ldap\Scopes;